johncaged/OPT_Questioner/README.md

-# Enhancing Vision-Language Pre-Training with Jointly Learned Questioner and Dense Captioner
+# [ACM MM '23] Enhancing Vision-Language Pre-Training with Jointly Learned Questioner and Dense Captioner

 Official PyTorch implementation of the paper "Enhancing Vision-Language Pre-Training with Jointly Learned Questioner and Dense Captioner" (accepted by ACM MM '23).